n3wtt-ex/flownest/IMPLEMENTATION_SUMMARY.md

 ```

 ### Option 2: Manual Application
+1. Run the SQL script in `quick_fix_migrations.sql` in the Supabase SQL editor to resolve immediate issues
-1. Run the SQL script in `apply_user_approval_migrations.sql` in the Supabase SQL editor
+2. Run the SQL script in `apply_user_approval_migrations.sql` in the Supabase SQL editor for complete functionality
-2. Deploy the updated frontend code
+3. Deploy the updated frontend code

 ## Testing the Implementation